Æon Flux (film): Cast

-In addition, Nikolai Kinski and Yangzom Brauen appear in the roles of Claudius and Inari, respectively.

 Production

 The screenplay was written by Phil Hay and Matt Manfredi based on the animated TV series by Peter Chung.
 In the early stages of production, actress Michelle Rodriguez was considered for the part of Æon.
 She had previously worked with Kusama in Girlfight.
 Kusama had originally suggested filming in Brasília, the capital of Brazil, because the 20th-century modern architecture of that city fit with her vision of Bregna.
 The producers rejected the idea because Brasília lacked the infrastructure and technical expertise to support a major film production.
 After several cities were scouted, Berlin and Potsdam in Germany were chosen for filming.
 Berlin had several locations that fit into the organic yet structured world of Æon Flux.
 The crew gained permission to film in several locations that had never allowed such access before, including the Treptow Crematorium, the Adlershof Trudelturm and Windkanal wind tunnel facility, and the Haus der Kulturen der Welt ("House of the World's Cultures").
-Additional locations included the Bauhaus Archive and a dissection theatre built in 1790 to train veterinarians, part of the Berlin animal shelter.
+Additional locations included Sanssouci Park, the Bauhaus Archive and a dissection theatre built in 1790 to train veterinarians, part of the Berlin animal shelter.
 It was used as the Handler space.
 Filming was temporarily suspended for a month during September 2004 while Theron recovered from a neck injury she sustained during stunt-work on the tenth day of shooting.
 She was hospitalized in Berlin for five days and required about six weeks of physiotherapy to recover.

 Kusama says that after she finished the film, the studio took it away from her and heavily re-edited it, changing storylines and characters, believing that her version was too much of an art film.

 Release

 Box office

 Paramount chose not to screen Æon Flux for critics prior to its release.
 The film opened at number two at the U.S. box office, making $12,661,112 in its opening weekend, held off the top spot by Harry Potter and the Goblet of Fire. Æon Flux suffered a decline of 63.97% in box office earnings, going down to number six the following week when The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and King Kong were released during the holiday season.
-On February 9, 2006, it completed its theatrical run, grossing a domestic take of $25,874,337 and a worldwide box office total of $52,304,001, making it a write-down and a box office bomb against its $55–62 million budget.
+On February 9, 2006, it completed its theatrical run, grossing a domestic take of $25,874,337 and a worldwide box office total of $52,304,001.